Twinklebear/tobj/README.md

 still share a position in space).

 Creation of separate indices for normals and texture coordinates can be requested.
-This also guarantees that the topology of the a mesh does not changed when the latter are specified *per vertex per face*.
+This also guarantees that the topology of the a mesh does not change when the latter are specified *per vertex per face*.

 ## Materials